Philadelphia is proof that history isn’t always set in stone.

 Here’s how to experience this rising star.

-Envisioning the signing of the Declaration of Independence will always induce a degree of awe.
+What to Do Envisioning the signing of the Declaration of Independence will always induce a degree of awe.
 But now, getting to Independence Hall via the Historic District’s gateway will elicit some “oohs” as well, thanks to “Electric Philadelphia”—an 8,500-square-foot installation brightening up the Benjamin Franklin Bridge underpass with a rainbow of colors that illuminate at night.
 After dazzling your social media fans with that, charm them with photos of cobblestoned Elfreth’s Alley, America’s oldest (and still functioning) residential street.

 Then discover even more public art in Franklin Square—one of the five original green spaces designed by city father William Penn.
 The centerpiece fountain’s $2 million makeover includes a musical water show that lights up during warm-weather nights.